Kintyre/ksconf/docs/source/devel.rst

     make html
     open build/html/index.html

+If you are actively editing the docs, and would like changes to be updated in your browser as you save changes ``.rst`` files, then use the script in the root directory:

+..  code-block:: sh

+    ./make_docs

 If you’d like to build PDF, then you’ll need some extra tools.
 On Mac, you may also want to install the following (for building docs, etc.):